 Once you have removed access from it, go back to the Remove Access tab in the plugin settings and delete the Access key.

-Access key is a token received by the plugin when you first granted your app access to the Gmail API.
-This token is needed to communicate with the Gmail API and send an email.
+Access key is a token that the plugin received when you first granted your app access to the Gmail API.
+This token is necessary to communicate with the Gmail API and send an email.
 In order to avoid any confusion, the plugin does not show it on the settings page.

 If you have any questions feel free to share it in the comment section.